When You Are Ill

 7 Refund for Excessive Medical Care and Nursing Care Payments

 Separate programs apply to medical treatment and nursing care costs incurred by households.
-If the total of copayments paid for either category during a single year (calculated as running from August 1 to July 31) exceeds a certain level, you will be reimbursed for the payments in excess of that level.
+If the total of co-payments paid for either category during a single year (calculated as the period from August 1 to July 31) exceeds a certain level, you will be reimbursed for the payments that exceed that level.

 8 Lump Sum Birth Allowance